Nothing's Certain But... Taxes

 It's fatalistic and 'deathist' to believe dying is inevitable--or necessary to give life meaning.

-Transhumanists insist that whether something is natural or not is irrelevant to whether it is good or desirable [see also our FAQs "Isn't thistampering with nature
+Transhumanists insist that whether something is natural or not is irrelevant to whether it is good or desirable [see also our FAQs "Isn't this tampering with nature?", "Will extended life worsen overpopulation problems?", and "Why do transhumanists want to live longer?"].

 The average human life span hovered between 20 and 30 years for most of our species' history.
 Most people today are thus living unnaturally long lives.
 Because of the high incidence of infectious disease, accidents, starvation, and violent death among our ancestors, very few of them lived much beyond 60 or 70.
 There was therefore little selection pressure to evolve the cellular repair mechanisms (and pay their metabolic costs) that would be required to keep us going beyond our meager three score years and ten.
 As a result of these circumstances in the distant past, we now suffer the inevitable decline of old age: damage accumulates at a faster pace than it can be repaired; tissues and organs begin to malfunction; and then we keel over and die.